-The program stream supports the development and delivery of effective agriculture education programs that are science-based, topic-driven, curricular-linked and help students use critical thinking to engage in meaningful and informed conversations about issues that affect public trust in agriculture.
+The Youth Agriculture Education Program supports the development and delivery of effective agriculture education programs that are science-based, topic-driven, curricular-linked and help students use critical thinking to engage in meaningful and informed conversations about issues that affect public trust in agriculture.

-· An agricultural group registered under the Societies Act
+· Agricultural group registered under the Societies Act

-· A recognized (as determined by the Minister) form of rural municipal government in Alberta, including a Municipal District (including a County and Hamlet), a Special Area, a Specialized Municipality or an Improvement District.*
+· Recognized (as determined by the Minister) form of rural municipal government in Alberta, including a Municipal District (including a county and hamlet), a Special Area, a Specialized Municipality or an Improvement District.*

 *Please note that any non-agriculture industry groups require collaboration with and support from the agriculture industry.